Plazas87/StockService/README.md

 After that, load the data again.

+#### Check data
+In case you want to check your loaded data, you can use de Django Admin.
+Just create a superuser:

+`python manage.py createsuperuser` or `make createsuperuser`

+Run the application (see section _Run the application_) and then visit `localhost:8000/admin`, login in using your username and password.
+Now you can check your data.

 ### Run the application.
 Now that you have everything ready, run the application by executing: